jason-horvath/boilit-router/README.md

 ## Future Plans

-As this is in the early stages, hash, query strings, and reacting to the window location via back and forward buttons will be added.
+As this is in the early stages, hash and uery strings.

 ### Contributing